USACE/cwms-data-api/docs/source/design/composite-time-series.rst

     {
     "office": "<string>",
     "name": "<ts id name>",
-    "is-period-of-record": true, // or is authoritative. to distinguish between other possible use-cases?
+    "is-authoritative": true, // or is authoritative. to distinguish between other possible use-cases?
     "members": [
         {
             "time-series-id": "TS ID for this range",
-            "start": "start date of this",
-            "end": "end date of this range",
+            "start": "start date of this", // Inclusive "end": "end date of this range", // Exclusive "notes": "text",
-            "notes": "text",
-            "version", "version date", // maybe not? could just use POR or period-of-record in the ts id version
-            // if values that equals the start or end timestamp are included "start-inclusive": true,
-            "end-inclusive": false
-            // suggest default of "start-inclusive": true, "end-inclusive": false
-            // it may also make sense to just make this *always* the above and not let the user set it.
-            // alternatively if this is always [) then only start is required.
-            // however, the class would required and end field as the actual Time Series output needs to know the actual end.
         }
     ]
     // array above *should* be sorted by start when provided to user.